Application Info and Deadlines

 Apply

 Use Bennington's online application to submit your materials to the MFA in Writing program.
-Admission is based solely on the quality of your writing and Bennington does not require that you have an undergraduate degree.
+Admission is based solely on the quality of your writing.
+Bennington does not require that you have an undergraduate degree in order to earn an MFA.

 If you'd like to know more about us, please join our communities on Facebook, Twitter, and Instagram to learn about our students, graduates, and faculty members, and to get a feel for what a residency is like.
-We publish widely and in some of the most prestigious literary journals and publications.
+Our students and faculty publish widely and in some of the most prestigious literary journals and magazines.
 Take a look at our publications news to see what your peers and our graduates are writing.

 Deadlines

-- March 1: MFA admission applications due for June residency (Summer term).
+• March 1: MFA admission applications due for Summer term (beginning with June residency).
 Financial aid application due April 1.

-- September 1: MFA admission and financial aid applications due for January residency (Winer term).
+• September 1: MFA admission and financial aid applications due for Winter term (beginning with January residency).

 Application Checklist

-- $70 application fee or $100 Dual-Genre application fee (both are non-refundable and cannot be waived).
+• $75 application fee or $100 Dual-Genre application fee (both are non-refundable and cannot be waived).
+After you submit your application, you'll see a link on your status page directing you to make your application fee payment online.

-- Official transcript from each college or university you have attended (if any).
+• Official transcript from each college or university you have attended (if any).
 Transcripts can be emailed to writing@bennington.edu, or mailed to Bennington MFA in Writing, Bennington College, One College Drive, Bennington, VT 05201.
+The Writing Seminars does not require an associate or bachelor’s degree to apply, however they add to the robustness of your application and are encouraged.

 Questions?